Complement Grover's Search Algorithm: An Amplitude Suppression Implementation: Grover's Amplitude Suppression Algorithm

 \section{Grover's Amplitude Suppression Algorithm}

-There have been many advances from different perspectives on Grover's algorithm \cite{yoder2014fixed, byrnes2018generalized,li2018complementary,cafaro2019continuous,gilliam2020optimizing}.
-In particular, the advancement in \cite{li2018complementary} focuses on sets within the search space with the goal of decreasing the number of gates required.
+While the diffuser is fairly optimal and scales well with the dimension of the data, there is a potential to decrease the gate complexity of the oracle.
+There have been many advances from many different perspectives on Grover's algorithm \cite{yoder2014fixed, byrnes2018generalized,li2018complementary,cafaro2019continuous,gilliam2020optimizing}.
+In particular, the advancement in \cite{li2018complementary} focuses on utilizing sets within the search space, with the goal of decreasing the number of gates required.

+A decrease in gate complexity may come from changing the focus of the oracle from the set of desired states to the set of undesirable state.
+To understand this perspective, we first denote the set $S$ as the collection of desirable pure states, $S^{\complement}$ as the set of undesirable states, $S \cup S^{\complement}$ as encompossing all pure states, and $|\cdot|$ as the cardinality of the set.
+Then,

-A potential method to decrease the complexity of this oracle is to focus on finding the undesirable states.
-While at first this may seem intuitive, it is not trivial to derive.
-Before explaining the algorithm in more detail, notation of the sets of desirable and undesirable states will be needed for simplicity.
-Denote the set $S$ as the collection of undesirable states, $S^{\complement}$ as the complement of this set, and $|S|$ as the cardinality of the set.
-Lastly, denote the oracle that finds the undesirable states as $O_{S}$.
+A potential method to decrease the complexity of the oracle is to focus on finding and labeling the undesirable states.
+While this may seem intuitive, it is not trivial to derive.
+Before explaining this algorithm in more detail, notations of the sets of desirable and undesirable states need to be defined.

-To obtain the goal of adding the negative phase to the desirable states by acting on the undesirable states, which is performed within the oracle, an ancilla qubit is introduced and flipped to the $\ket{1}$ state with the Pauli $X$ gate, which allows the Pauli $Z$ gate to give the negative phase to $S^{\complement}$.
-Unlike the classical oracle, the ancilla qubit is not put into a Hadamard state but left in the $\ket{0}$ state.
-To understand this process mathematically, after setting the qubits in the register into a uniform superposition and applying the amplitude suppression oracle gives the superpositions of
+To obtain the goal of adding the negative phase to the desirable states, an ancilla qubit with state $\ket{0}$ is introduced.
+In the oracle, the ancilla is first flipped to the state $\ket{1}$ with the Pauli $X$ gate, which allows the Pauli $Z$ gate to give the negative phase to all desired states.
+If a state is an undesirable state, the ancilla qubit is flipped back to $\ket{0}$.
+Unlike the standard oracle, the ancilla qubit is not put into a Bell state.
+Although having an ancilla qubit without superposition may be perceived as losing an advantage, there are instances of applying control gates to pure state ancilla \cite{vazquez2021efficient, suzuki2020amplitude}.